Surya221101/TransactionDispatcher/README.md

 Notes
 Ensure acquirers are inserted into the database before creating transactions, e.g.:

-sql:
+sql
 INSERT INTO acquirers (name, percent_share) VALUES ('A', 10), ('B', 30), ('C', 60);
-The routing logic balances transaction assignments to match the configured percentage shares.
+The routing logic uses a weighted round-robin method to balance transaction assignments according to configured percentage shares.

-Troubleshooting:
+Troubleshooting
 If Hibernate fails to start, check the dialect setting for MySQL in application.properties.

+Use compatible versions of Java, Spring Boot, and dependencies as defined in pom.xml.

+License
+This project is for learning and demonstration purposes.

+Let me know if you want this updated README in a Word document or any other format!
 Use compatible versions of Java, Spring Boot, and dependencies as defined in pom.xml.